 17. Wash and change bed linens.

 18. Natural health and sickness prevention.
 It was Benjamin Franklin who taught us that “an ounce of prevention is worth a pound of cure.”
-Instill in kids the importance of taking care of their personal health.
-Here are some ideas to give them a start: take vitamins, wash hands, eat a healthy diet, brush and floss teeth, exercise, spend time outside getting fresh air and sunshine.
+Instill in kids the importance of taking care of their health.
+Here are some ideas to give them a start: take vitamins, wash hands, eat a healthy diet, brush and floss teeth, exercise, and spend time outside getting fresh air and sunshine.

 Time Management